MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 ### Why an account may be removed

 + Subscribers request closure of their Microsoft accounts.
 If a subscriber requests closure of a Microsoft account (MSA), subscriptions associated with that MSA are removed.
 For more information including important things to consider before closing an account, see [How to close your Microsoft account](https://support.microsoft.com/account-billing/how-to-close-your-microsoft-account-c1b2d13f-4de6-6e1b-4a31-d9d668849979).
 + Subscribers are removed from Microsoft Entra tenant.
-Subscriptions can automatically assign subscriptions through an Microsoft Entra group.
+Subscriptions can automatically assign subscriptions through a Microsoft Entra group.
 When they're removed from the group, their subscriptions are removed.

 ### What happens when the account is closed?

 If the subscription is removed, the subscriber loses access to the subscription.
-If a subscriber is removed from an Microsoft Entra group, their subscription information is permanently removed within 180 days.
+If a subscriber is removed from a Microsoft Entra group, their subscription information is permanently removed within 180 days.
 If a subscriber closes their MSA, their information is removed immediately.

 ### Anonymization of Visual Studio subscriber information